Redislabs-Solution-Architects/redis-connect-k8s-helpers/redis-connect-vault.md

 All revocation operations queued successfully!
 ```

 9. Annotate your pod with the following for those credentials to appear in your pod.
+Presenting the secret to the pod is critical as it is what will allow the this deployment access to the secret in Vault.

     ```
     spec: